 These are legal documents that you will sign electronically.
 They cover the terms and conditions of your participation, and they will help you to understand more about the expectations of the university when you participate in a study abroad program.

 Academic advisor form

-This is a form you will complete with your academic advisor if you are going on a semester study abroad or non-faculty led short term program.
+This is a form you will complete with your academic advisor if you are going on a semester study abroad or non-faculty-led short-term program.
 You will print the form off from your ISUAbroad application, and make an appointment with your advisor to discuss the courses you plan to take abroad and how those courses will work in your degree plan.
-It is important to speak with your academic advisor before going on any study abroad program to learn more about how the course/s you take abroad will work in your degree plan.
+It is important to speak with your academic advisor before going on any study abroad program to learn more about how the course/s you take abroad will work with your degree plan.

 Information needed to review your application is collected through a series of questionnaires.
 Depending on the program, you may be asked to write a statement of interest, to provide an unofficial transcript, and/or to provide a resume.
 You will also be asked questions about your previous conduct, and you will need to provide an emergency contact.

 This section contains information about passports and insurance.

 Depending on your program, you may be asked to choose one or two people to provide an electronic recommendation supporting your application.
 Your recommender(s) should be able to speak to your academic background and to your ability to be successful on a study abroad program.